 - Add the water, butter, ground mustard and salt to the instant pot.
 Then, add in the macaroni noodles and gently stir so all the pasta is submerged.

-- Place the lid on the instant pot, move the valve to sealing and set it at high pressure for 7 minutes.
-The key for making perfect al dente pasta in the instant pot is to cook it for one less minute than what the package directions say.
-My package said 8-10 minutes, so I set it for 7 minutes.
+- Place the lid on the instant pot, move the valve to sealing and set it at high pressure for 5 minutes.
+After a lot of testing pasta and how long it takes to cook in the instant pot, I think I have it figured out now.
+The key for making perfect al dente pasta in the instant pot is to cook it for half the time than what the package directions say.
+My package said 8-10 minutes, so I set it for 5 minutes.

 - Now, it will take about 10 minutes to come up to pressure.
 Once the cook time has ended, very carefully do a quick pressure release and turn the instant pot off.
 Letting it stay on the keep warm function can over cook your pasta.